Do Go On - 360 - Alan Turing & The Enigma

 I know.

-I was like, oh, carpeting this.
+And I was like, oh, carpeted.

-You said carpet and rug and I went, I know what she's saying.
+You said carpet and rug, and I went, I know what she's saying.

-How did she do it?
+How does she do it?

-How did she use that imagination?
+How does she use that imagination?

 I just said bedding.